lizard-demon/bhopblox/README.md

 ### Troubleshooting

 #### Common Issues
-- **Engine Loading Failed**: The game will automatically return to the CRT interface - try selecting a world again
+- **Engine Loading Failed**: The game will automatically return to the block interface - try selecting a world again
 - **No Audio**: Audio activates on your first interaction - click anywhere to enable sound
 - **Canvas Issues**: Press 'R' key to force reload the WebAssembly voxel engine if needed